-They even loaned us the marina GEM car (which was just 2 seats shorter than Pearl from Rock Hall, Maryland.)
-Unfortunately, the car broke down 20 minutes and a couple of miles into the trip around town.
+They even loaned us the marina GEM car (which was just two seats shorter than Pearl from Rock Hall, Maryland.)
+Unfortunately, the car broke down twenty minutes and a couple of miles into the trip around town.
 The marina guy who came and rescued us from under the tree later said it was a bad battery, but Brent was driving so nobody really knows for sure.

 Today we did some quick math.
-We’ve travelled 1510 nm in 80 days.
-That’s about 22 statute miles per day on average.
+We’ve travelled 1,510 nm in eighty days.
+That’s about twenty-two statute miles per day on average.
 The Donner Party probably made better time while pulling wagons uphill through the snow, at least until they stopped to eat Old Man Graves and little Lemuel.
 (You’ve got to do what you’ve got to do, but it seems kind of grisly to call it a “party.”)
 Anyway, we’re right on the pace we anticipated.
 If nothing unexpected happens, we should be through Chicago by around Labor Day, give or take a week.

 2 thoughts on “If things go bad, eat the fat guy first”